 Note: if your husband simply wants some variation in bed, there’s nothing wrong with that!
 But if a man only wants oral sex–red flag!

 Finally, the last two red flags represent a man with a seriously disturbed sexuality, which really does need a counselor (and unfortunately I’ve had several of these types, too):

 9. If your husband has to role play himself or get you to role play to become aroused–Red Flag!

-If sex has to be rough, or if he has to pretend to be very young, or that you are very young–or any variation on this sort of thing–that’s a danger sign.
-Many couples like to role play; but if the role play is necessary to his arousal, then there is something at work that really does need to be dealt with, as Shannon Ethridge talks about in The Fantasy Fallacy.
+If he has to pretend to be very young, or that you are very young–or any variation on this sort of thing–that’s a danger sign.
+If he has to pretend to be a different gender, that’s a warning sign.
+Many couples like to role play; but if the role play is necessary to his arousal, then there is something at work that really does need to be dealt with.

 10. If your husband wears strange clothing in private–Red Flag!

 I have a friend who basically walks on eggshells whenever her husband is around, so as not to disrupt his delicate moods.
 Yet then he expects her to want to have sex more!
 She does not keep sex from him, she tries her best even though her emotional needs aren’t being met, yet SHE is the one who has to initiate if they do have sex.
 Any time she tries to talk to him about their marriage, he ends up crying, and so she never really says exactly what she feels because she doesn’t want to hurt his feelings.
 Lately he’s done some weird things, such as he got a thong and began wearing it to bed.
 No explanation, no asking her what she thought about it.
 She asked him why and he said “I thought you might like it.”
 She told him it was a big turn-off for her, yet a month later he ordered 3 more on-line.